MichiganCOG/M-PACT/RAINPROJECT.md

 Output: alpha = 0.5

+The video below on the left is the input to the RAIN layer and the right is the output.
-The output video is the first half of the input video uniformly sampled down to L (50) frames.
+The output video contains the first half of the input video uniformly sampled down to L (50) frames.

 ![ RAIN v23.2.1 Input and Output ](images/Combined_RAINv23_2_1.gif)